-However, if you can overlook that, there is some great advice in here, especially if your having a difficult time communicating with your spouse or getting your spouse to help out around the house now that a baby has been added to the picture.
-This books gives great tips for solving arguments and just communicating in general.
+However, if you can overlook that, there is some great advice in here, especially if you are having a difficult time communicating with your spouse or getting your spouse to help out around the house now that a baby has been added to the picture.
+This book gives great tips for solving arguments and just communicating in general.

 Happily Married with Kids: It's Not A Fairy Tale

 This is a must read.
 Carol Ummel Lindquist is a marriage counselor, so she knows what she is talking about.
 She is as close to unbiased as you can get.
 I loved it for that reason.